justkwoo/imitation_learning/README.md

 - Levine Blocked Map:
     - We used this map to compare the path planning of the IL model and the expert.
 We also used this map to do racing with an opponent car to test if it can overtake the car ahead
     - If you changed the `stheta` value to 3.14159 to use redbull ring map earlier, please change it back to 0.0 so that it can drive counter-clockwise in this map
-    - To run it with an opponent car:
+    - 1v1 race with an opponent car:
-        - increase the number of cars in `sim.yaml` to 2 and set the opponent stating pose to be `sx1 = 4.0` and `sy1 = -0.5` to place the opponent's statring grid 4m ahead of IL model's starting grid
+        - Increase the number of cars in `sim.yaml` to 2 and set the opponent stating pose to be `sx1 = 4.0` and `sy1 = -0.5` to place the opponent's statring grid 4m ahead of IL model's starting grid
-            - You can choose the opponent car's starting grid, but the farther it starts, the longer it will take for the IL model to overtake it
+            - You can choose your own coordinates for the opponent car's starting grid, but the farther it starts, the longer it will take for the IL model to overtake it
         - In the RViz simulator, add the Robot Model and set description topic of the opponent robot model to `opp_robot_description`
         - Run `opp_gap_follow.py` to run the opponent car
+        - Run `imitation_node.py` to run the IL model